ipfs-shipyard/ipfs-github-action/README.md

 ### `path_to_add`

 **Required** The path the root directory of your static website or other content that you want to publish to IPFS.
+If the path is absolute content path (eg. `/ipfs/{cid}`) then action will fetch and pin using IPFS.

 ### `cluster_user`